Top Questions to Ask During a Car Accident Lawyer Consultation

 How do lawyers decide to take a case?

-Lawyers each have their own decision making considerations, so you may find that one lawyer is willing to take on your case, while a different lawyer is not willing to do so.
-That being said, there are some common factors that most lawyers do consider to be important when evaluating whether to take on a case.
+Lawyers each have their own decision-making considerations, so you may find that one lawyer is willing to take on your case while a different lawyer is not willing to do so.
+That being said, there are some common factors that most lawyers consider to be important when evaluating whether to take on a case.

 How often should I hear from my attorney?